onewelcome/react-lib-components/README.md

 ### Rollup

-[DTS](https://weiran-zsd.github.io/dts-cli/) uses [Rollup](https://rollupjs.org) as a bundler and generates multiple rollup configs for various module formats and build settings.
-See [Optimizations](#optimizations) for details.
+We use [Rollup](https://rollupjs.org) as a bundler and generate multiple rollup configs for various module formats and build settings.
+We output both `CommonJS` and `Ecmascript Modules` format.
+Treeshaking is supported and will work if your application is setup correctly and is built for production.

 ### TypeScript